ntl/zephyrus-g14-linux/Pop!_OS.md

 ### Graphics

 The G14 has two GPUs -- the integrated AMD Vega GPU ("iGPU") which shares the same die as the CPU, and a separate dedicated NVIDIA GPU ("dGPU").
-The iGPU should already be configured correctly, but the NVIDIA drivers must now be installed.
-Even if the dGPU isn't in use, the drivers must be available in order to power it down, which is a requirement to achieve the laptop's advertised battery life.
+Now that the laptop is running a 5.8 version of Linux, the `nomodeset` option is no longer necessary to safely boot.
+This will allow the iGPU to work properly.
+Open `/etc/kernelstub/configuration` as a superuser ("root") and delete the two lines that contain `"nomodeset",`.
+Save and exit the file, then run `sudo kernelstub` (or just `kernelstub` as root).
+Afterwards, reboot and log in.
+The screen brightness controls should now correctly adjust the screen backlight intensity.

 TODO: NVidia installation and setup